 - Inconsistency in documents and other paperwork provided by the operator regarding the investments

-The Wolper Law Firm has extensive experience handling cases involving ponzi schemes.
-If you believe that you have been a victim of a ponzi scheme, please contact the Wolper Law Firm for a free consultation and case evaluation.
-There are potentially several avenues of recovery when a ponzi scheme is uncovered and we will help you evaluate your best options.
+The Wolper Law Firm has extensive experience handling cases involving Ponzi schemes.
+If you believe that you have been a victim of a Ponzi scheme, please contact the Wolper Law Firm for a free consultation and case evaluation.
+There are potentially several avenues of recovery when a Ponzi scheme is uncovered and we will help you evaluate your best options.
+Call 800.931.8452 to get started.